Q & A with Rock Climber Steph Davis: On Yoga, Veganism, and Dealing with Fear

 Here is just one of the many videos with Steph from prAna:

-To learn more about plant-based nutrition or yoga, check out our video courses The Ultimate Guide To Plant-Based Nutrition With Rich Roll and The Complete Guide To Yoga With Tara Stiles.
+To learn more about plant-based nutrition, overcoming fear, or yoga, check out our video courses The Ultimate Guide To Plant-Based Nutrition, How To Ditch Fear & Connect To A Higher Level Of Inspiration, and The Complete Guide To Yoga.

 About the Author